 - If the business has been operating for less than one year, is off the books, or tenant is self employed via gig work

-- Internal P&L or
+- Internal P&L or,

-- Employer letter or
+- Employer letter or,

-- Recent Contracts that show volume of work/pay
+- Recent contracts that show volume of work/pay

-- If tenants have children who you would like to receive a grant for, tenant will also need to provide a copy of recent tax returns that show the children as their dependents; for tenants whose child was born within the last year and who have yet to file their taxes for this year, tenant will need to provide a birth certificate.
+- If tenants have children who you would like to receive a grant for, the tenant will also need to provide a copy of their most recent tax returns that show the children as their dependents; for tenants whose child was born within the last year and who have yet to file their taxes for this year, tenant will need to provide a birth certificate.

 - Check request form

-- Once we have received confirmation that your tenants have moved in, we will submit your entire application to Eastern Placer County for review and approval.
+- Once we have received confirmation that your tenants have moved in, we will submit your application to Eastern Placer County for review and approval.
 Checks are from the County and can take 30-60 days to be processed and mailed .